 What is Faithwalking About?

 Creating Spaces for Wholeness in the Time of COVID-19

 As the world faces the fear and anxiety that are changing our way of living, we want to create spaces for wholeness, learning, and prayer - in which we can remember the source of our hope and the constant invitation to be who we want to be in every circumstance.
 Below are four ways in which we are creating these spaces.
 Prayerfully consider our invitation to participate in any or all of them.

 Blog and News

-- Understanding Anxiety Independent Study Now Available September 4, 2020
+- Introduction to Soul Care Independent Study Now Available October 1, 2020

 Faithwalking is a spiritual formation process where people are increasingly following the way of Jesus, experiencing ongoing transformation, and developing effective practices for missional living: serving the poor, the marginalized, and those in need; working for the common good; and restoring individuals, social systems, communities, and nations to God’s intended design.

 We teach, coach, and empower individuals to live the fully human, fully alive life that Jesus lived and leaders to equip their communities.
 Our core work centers around helping you and those in your community to master the work of spiritual formation, inner healing, emotional transformation, and missional living.